 Table 1 outlined the major writing assignments for Stretch English.
-The fall writing assignments include: A benchmark essay and 2 critical reading and reflection essays, written in class; a personal essay; an essay for a public forum; a self-
+The fall writing assignments include: A benchmark essay and 2 critical reading and reflection essays, written in class; a personal essay; an essay for a public forum; a self-reflection essay (written in class).
+The spring writing assignments include: An interview project, a profile essay, a critical/reflection essay (written in class), an ethnographic project, a critical essay, and a self-reflection essay.

 Distributed over two semesters of study, the assignments you complete are designed to build your reading, thinking and writing skills across genres that address different audiences and purposes.
-All writing assignments must be completed-all daily writing, all drafts, all formal projects and essays (in class and out of class).
+All writing assignments must be completed- all daily writing, all drafts, all formal projects and essays (in class and out of class).
 You will not be able to earn credit (at the midyear review) or to earn the required C- (to pass the class and earn graduation credit for the course) if you have not completed all writing assignments.
 This is not just a mathematical truth; it is a reflection of the design of the coursework itself.
 The assignments are an integrated series of reading and writing exercises: the effectiveness of your writing increases as you gain expertise with our topic over 32 weeks of instruction.